labradorsabrina/CovidAnalysis/README.md

-# CovidAnalysis
+# :green_book: Covid Data Analysis #
-Analyzing some of the KPIs in Covid19 cases
+Analyzing KPIs in Covid-19 cases

+## Dataset ##
+The dataset used in this project can be found on [Our World in Data](https://ourworldindata.org/covid-deaths)